 No matter the job, few of us can entirely escape low-value documentation work.
 Whether it’s invoicing, tracking time, updating task management tools or filing expenses, these uninspiring, low-value tasks fritter away our time with very little to show for it.
 But in being so repetitive, they are also often some of the easiest to automate.

 Luckily, these days there’s an app for everything – including those low-value tasks we dread.
-Outsourcing these essential admin jobs helps save your energy for solving the complex problems which move your career forward and give you the greatest intrinsic reward.
+Outsourcing these essential admin jobs to smart tech helps save your energy for solving the complex problems which move your career forward and give you the greatest intrinsic reward.